naudo/lectures/pgsql.md

 sudo apt-key add -
 ````

 Awesome!
-We've not got a package repo all setup and ready to go.
+We've got the package repo all setup and ready to go.
 Update
 your apt cache and let's do a search for postgres-9.2 `sudo apt-cache
 search postgresql-9.2`  We should now see ~10 pg 9.2 packages and can
-now install postgresql like a normal package.
+now install postgresql via apt.

 ### Installing from apt